erfanakhavanrad/erfanakhavanrad/README.md

 I'm a backend engineer with **5+ years** building production-grade systems in **Java and Spring Boot** — from insurtech APIs handling high-traffic insurance flows, to a neobank's distributed cheque processing platform, to a real-time KYC liveness detection engine.

-Currently pursuing my **M.Sc. in Engineering of Socio-Technical Systems** at the University of Oldenburg, Germany — and actively looking for a **Werkstudent position (20 hrs/week)** in backend development.

 I care about systems that are fast, maintainable, and designed to last.
 I'm the kind of engineer who writes the C4 diagram *and* the pessimistic lock — then refactors 30% of the legacy codebase for good measure.